 “……must intend to stir up religious hatred; recklessness is not enough.”

-So while it may be reasonably clear to understand what a religious hate incident, or else a religious hate crime may look like, stirring up religious hatred may be much harder to recognise where the burden of proof must establish intent to stir up religious hatred.
+So while it may be reasonably apparent to understand what a religious hate incident, or else a religious hate crime may look like, stirring up religious hatred may be much harder to recognise where the burden of proof must establish intent to stir up religious hatred.
 I believe that it is unjust to accuse anyone of a religious Hate Crime where a person expresses sincerely held beliefs – either political or religious, that inform others of a genuine concern about another faith.
-It has become a standard practise to impose that precise accusation against anyone who speaks about Islam in anything other than politically correct terms.
+It has become a standard practice to impose that precise accusation against anyone who speaks about Islam in anything other than politically correct terms.
 In several instances, this type of claim has led to prosecution.

-It is also clear that the Bible contains accounts of religious practise, expressed through the Mosaic Law which are at apparent odds with Secular Law – As does the Qur’an.
+It is also clear that the Bible contains accounts of religious practise, expressed through the Mosaic Law which is at apparent odds with Secular Law – As does the Qur’an.
 If you take the Old and New Testaments together and call that a book, then there are clear instances in the Judaeo-Christian Book, of extreme violence.
 There are even prophetic ordinances seeking the destruction of whole peoples, such as the Amalekites, who were the direct blood relations of the tribes of Jacob (Israel).
 Esau was Jacobs brother (first born twin), and Amalek was Esau’s grandson.
 On that basis alone it is not possible to attribute a racist motive for the destruction of the tribe of Amalek.

 However, if you divide the Old Testament Torah, Psalms, History and Prophets, from the New Testament, and accept that Ancient Israel rejected Christ as their Messiah, then we have a basis, politically, to assert that Christianity represents a very different kind of faith than does Islam.
 Judaism has reformed completely, even though its adherents still reject Christ as their Messiah.